Righteous armies: Japanese annexation of Korea

-When the Japan-Korea Protectorate Treaty signed in 1905, the restoration of national sovereignty emerged as the most pressing issue, and righteous armies rose up across the country, attacking Japanese soldiers, merchants, and pro-Japanese Koreans known as Chinilpa.
-The Righteous Army that rose up in this year is called the Jeongmi Righteous Army (乙巳義兵), initially led by Confucian scholars including Choe Ik-hyeon.
-However, when government troops suppressed them, Confucian scholars, driven by feudal ethics that prohibited drawing a sword against the king, surrendered voluntarily.
-Instead, unknown gentry members and local peasants became the core of the righteous armies.
+When the Japan-Korea Protectorate Treaty was signed in 1905, the restoration of national sovereignty emerged as the most pressing issue.
+Righteous armies rose up across the country to attack Japanese soldiers, merchants, and pro-Japanese Koreans pejoratively referred to as collaborators or Chinilpa.
+The Righteous Army that rose up in this year is called the Jeongmi Righteous Army (乙巳義兵) and was initially led by Confucian scholars, including Choe Ik-hyeon.
+However, when government troops moved to suppress them, the Confucian scholars surrendered voluntarily, driven by their commitment to feudal ethics that prohibited drawing a sword against the king.
+Unknown gentry members and local peasants became the core of the righteous armies.

 After the disbandment of the Korean Empire's army due to the Japan–Korea Treaty of 1907, a significant number of soldiers joined the Righteous Army.
-The Righteous Army that rose up in this year is called the Jeongmi Righteous Army (丁未義兵), of which the leaders were either fallen nobles such as Sim Nam-il and Ahn Gyu-hong, or commoners such as Shin Dol-seok.
+The Righteous Army that rose up in this year is called the Jeongmi Righteous Army (丁未義兵), of which the leaders were either fallen nobles, such as Sim Nam-il and Ahn Gyu-hong, or commoners such as Shin Dol-seok.
 The Righteous Army struggle between 1907 and 1910 was so intense that according to official Japanese statistics, there were 150,000 uprisings, 2,851 clashes, 16,700 deaths, and 36,770 wounded, for a total of 53,000 Righteous Army casualties.

-At the time, the most active area for the Righteous Army struggle was South Jeolla Province, and Japanese landowners in this region became the primary targets of the Righteous Army's activities.
+At the time, the most active area for the Righteous Army's struggle was South Jeolla Province, and Japanese landowners in this region became the primary targets of the Righteous Army's activities.
 In 1909, at the strong request of the Mokpo Japanese Chamber of Commerce, the Japanese Empire launched the so-called Great Suppression of the Southern Insurgents Operation (南韓討伐大作戦), engaging in a decisive battle with the Righteous Army in Korea.
 As a result, the Righteous Army suffered a decisive blow and was forced to relocate its base to Manchuria and other places.
-These Righteous Army members grew into the core of the Korean Independence Army.
+The remaining Righteous Army members grew into the core of the Korean Independence Army.